Hoda-Hashemi/Hoda-Hashemi/README.md

 🌊
-### M.Sc. in Computational Science
+M.Sc. in Computational Science
-Specialization: Physical Oceanography

-### B.Sc. in Theoretical Physics
+B.Sc. in Theoretical Physics